omaralfaqih6/breast_cancer_wisconsin/README.md

 # Improving Breast Cancer Diagnostics Project

-Introduction and Objective
 Breast cancer remains the most commonly diagnosed malignancy among women worldwide and is a leading cause of cancer-related mortality, accounting for over two million new cases annually.
 Accurate early diagnosis is essential for improving patient outcomes and reducing treatment-associated morbidity.
 Traditional diagnostic methods-relying on imaging (e.g., mammography, ultrasound) followed by biopsy—are time-consuming, resource-intensive, and may yield ambiguous results, particularly in women with dense breast tissue.
-These limitations can lead to diagnostic delays, unnecessary biopsies, or missed malignancies, especially in settings with limited access to specialized radiologists or pathologists (Ref: Sung H, Ferlay J, Siegel RL, Laversanne M, Soerjomataram I, Jemal A, Bray F. Global Cancer Statistics 2020: GLOBOCAN Estimates of Incidence and Mortality Worldwide for 36 Cancers in 185 Countries.
-CA: A Cancer Journal for Clinicians.
-2021;71(3):209–249. https://doi.org/10.3322/caac.21660).
+These limitations can lead to diagnostic delays, unnecessary biopsies, or missed malignancies, especially in settings with limited access to specialized radiologists or pathologists.¹

 Machine learning (ML) models offer a promising solution to these challenges by enabling automated, fast, and accurate classification of breast tumors using structured clinical or imaging data.
 Unlike traditional rule-based systems, ML algorithms can learn complex patterns in large datasets and continuously improve with more data.